darpanpathak/simility-challenge/README.md

 ##Instructions
 This repository includes angularjs2, nodejs and expressjs setup with bootswatch free theme [superhero](http://bootswatch.com/superhero/) to develop MEAN stack project.
 I have used gulp, browser-sync and nodemon together to make the development flexible.
-Now you can check the demo of this project by clicking on this link [http://mean2marvel.herokuapp.com/](http://mean2marvel.herokuapp.com/).

-**username: test**
-**password: test**

-**Note:** I have added one more plugin videogular2 in this application.
-On the home page you will see a video player.
-In order to run that video, you have to click on it.

 ## Assumptions
 You already have following things installed on your machine.